Tips for 2020: Keep Your Tax Refund. Don't Give It Away!

 More on Maine Dependent Care Tax Credit

-- Educational Tax Credits (the American Opportunity Tax Credit)
+- Educational Tax Credits (the American Opportunity Tax Credit and the Maine Education Opportunity Tax Credit)

 Most people know by now that under "ObamaCare," you must pay a tax penalty if you didn't sign up for health coverage.
 Although this is the general rule, many people do not have to pay the penalty.
 This is especially true if you have a low income and could not afford coverage through the marketplace.
 There are many other exceptions, including economic "hardship," as defined by the law.
 Go here to learn more.